gsacavdm/dotnet-perf-test/README.md

 | No           | Int | 1 | 268k - 269k |
 | No           | String | "a" | 134k - 135k |
 | No           | String | i.ToString() | 42k - 43k |

+> Note: Adding 1B strings where the string is `i.ToString()` should require about ~4 GB.
+This is based on the assumption that [a string requires 20 + (2 x length of string) bytes](https://thedeveloperblog.com/string-memory) and this quick python script to do the math:
+> ```
+> bytesPerNumberOfDigits = [(20 + (2 * i)) * pow(10,i) for i in range(1,9)]
+> totalBytes = reduce(lambda x,y: x + y, bytesPerNumberOfDigits)
+> "{:,}".format(totalBytes)
+> ```

+# Other Raw Notes
+Confirming memory available from within the container (for the 3Gb ones):
+* From grep MemTotal /proc/meminfo > 14,333,240 kB = 14 gB (this is the total for the node)
+* From /sys/fs/cgroup/memory/memory.limit_in_byes > 3,221,225,472 = 3 gB (this is the amount allocated for the container)

+In dotnet-scratch:
+ps -e -o pid,%mem,command shows the app steadily growing in %mem until it crashes.
+It gets up to 15.5% before it crashes.
+1.5% of of 14 gB = 2.1 gB
+Assuming a growth rate of 0.5% (aka 0.7 Gb), the next amount would be 2.8 gB which is very close to the 3 gB allowed for this container.
+Note - I'm running through dotnet run which is its own PS separate from the app and takes 0.7 %mem Meh, even without dotnet run and its 0.7% mem, the app got to the same usage (15.5%) and item range (42k-43k)

+PS shows percentage of what's in meminfo I'm assuming so 15.5% of 14 gB = 2.1 gB

+From pap = 23,882,268K > 23 GB?
+No way

+Other debugging coolness:
+* K debug node/aks-large... -it --image=mcr.microsoft.com/aks/fundamental/base-ubuntu:v0.0.11
+* Run top
+* Debugging with dotnet-stack / dotnet-dump / dotnet-trace